mate-academy/jv-fruit-shop/README.md

 ```

 ### Expecting report file example
-We are expecting to see how many fruits are available today after the work shift in your Fruit store.
+We are expecting to see how many fruits are available today after the work shift in your Fruit main.
 ```text
     fruit,quantity
     banana,152
     apple,90
 ```
-The line above means you have 152 bananas, and 90 apples in your Fruit store after the work shift.
+The line above means you have 152 bananas, and 90 apples in your Fruit main after the work shift.

-**Hint: Think about creating some FruitTransaction model to store info from file line for more convenient data processing
+**Hint: Think about creating some FruitTransaction model to main info from file line for more convenient data processing
 (this is only a recommendation, you can use other classes/approaches to solve this task at your discretion):**
 ```java
 public class FruitTransaction {